swannodette/baduk/_posts/2016-06-10-baduk-music.markdown

 Eventually you have to put all this knowledge to the test.
 As a musician this means playing in front of an audience or getting just the right take for a recording.
-Playing a piece of music in the cozy comfort of you room is nothing like the pressure cooker of a live stage or a recording schedule.
+Playing a piece of music in the cozy comfort of your room is nothing like the pressure cooker of a live stage or a recording schedule.
 It's no different for Baduk.
-Book smarts that you cannot access during a live game aren't doing you any favors.
+Book smarts that you cannot access during a live game is wasted effort.
+For this reason alone I drifted away from theory books and focused on the process I've outlined above.

 I don't play a ton of games, just enough so I'm moving forward.
 I'm probably getting about 8-11 games in a month - once a week at the NYC